-In Ancient Egypt, the god Geb, also known as Seb or Keb, was the great god of the earth.
+In ancient Egypt, the god Geb, also known as Seb or Keb, was the great god of the earth.
 He was the son of earlier primordial elements and the ancestor of a group of gods who would influence the world.

 Geb was a mighty god and a remarkable figure in Ancient Egypt.
-He influenced the cosmos, the earth, and also the underworld.
-He was the ancestor of the second line of deities, who would shape the Egyptian culture for centuries.
+He influenced the cosmos, the earth, and also the Underworld.
+He was the ancestor of the second line of deities, who would shape Egyptian culture for centuries.
 Geb transcended generations and was an influential part of royalty due to the well-established rule of his time.
 He remains a central character of Egyptian mythology.

 Here’s a closer look at his myth.